tpltnt/fudi-rs/README.md

 The specification implies ASCII encoding for the messages.
 A message needs a trailing newline (i.e. '\n') according to the Java example in the [old wiki page](https://web.archive.org/web/20120304071510/http://wiki.puredata.info/en/FUDI).
 This is not explicitly mentioned in the FUDI specification.

+Use [libpd-rs](https://github.com/alisomay/libpd-rs) if you want to interface with libpd.

 # examples:
 * send random floats
   * run patch "send_random_floats.pd"